PostgREST/postgrest-docs/docs/admin.rst

 PGRST400
 ~~~~~~~~

+Internal error: Unexpected Result.

 .. _pgrst401:

 PGRST401
 ~~~~~~~~

+Internal error: Attempted to parse more columns than there are in the result.

 .. _pgrst402:

 PGRST402
 ~~~~~~~~

+Internal error: Attempted to parse a NULL as some value.

 .. _pgrst403:

 PGRST403
 ~~~~~~~~

+Internal error: Wrong value parser used.

 .. _pgrst404:

 PGRST404
 ~~~~~~~~

+Internal error: Unexpected amount of rows.

 .. _pgrst5**: